azizhanazizoglu/ReadingApp/docs/14_tsx_master_flow.md

 - Browser/webview (Iframe) is loaded; TsW can read HTML from memory/body or, as fallback, by URL.
 - LLM provider: OpenAI via existing `license_llm/pageread_llm.py` prompts (extend with TsX prompts as needed).

+Additional assumptions captured from the user brief:
+- “Yeni Trafik” has Turkish synonyms; TsX should consider them.
+If none found, search for “Ana Sayfa” (also via synonyms) to recover.
+- Discovery mapping written by TsX includes an origin flag (e.g., `origin: "TsX"`) so later cycles can skip LLM if not needed.
+- TsX always snapshots pristine `prev_html` before any fill, and diffs should ignore value-only changes of form fields when deciding “changed”.
+- If `ruhsat_json` missing, TsX may prompt TS1 or use backend fallback but prefers TS1 beforehand for quality.

 ## UI Trigger and Contract

 - UI: Add a new button in “Kullanıcı / UI”: label “Master (TsX)”, symbol “TsX”.